 According to the ExpatInfoDesk, HSBC Expat Explorer, and Commisceo Global, expats consistently face problems in communication.

 Need advice on the best language schools in the city?
 We’ve got a full guide on Life in Düsseldorf!
-Otherwise, we’d also suggest downloading some fun apps on your phone to continue learning German!
+Otherwise, we’d also suggest downloading some fun apps on your phone to continue learning German – we’ve got a huge list of some of the best ways to learn German online, so start learning!

 If you also face this issue and want to learn a new language, here are some things you should consider.